koompi/koompi.org/content/applications/Browser/Browser.en.md

 If that’s not the case, you should stick to the official package manager provided by your distribution for installing Firefox.
 That’s the easiest and best method.

 {{< notice tip >}}
-Before installing any application, make sure your system is up to dated!!!
+Before installing any application, make sure your system is up to date!!!
 {{< /notice >}}

 You can easily install firefox with only a command: